YeslieSnayder/pss/hw04/README.md

 - order the ride.
 Push information about this order.
 Now, the order will be available for driver;
 - get order history;
 - get information about car of the driver, that is delivering the passenger now.

+Admin can restrict access to some functions.
+In this situation, the user will obtain the corresponding message instead of right response.

 Each passenger has the following fields: